jay23606/file-browser/README.md

 - Browse files and folders on the server
 - Search for files using wildcards
 - Upload files to the server
-- Delete files from the server
+- Delete/Copy/Move files/folders from the server
 - Create new folders on the server
+- Moved browser into dialog element

 #### Endpoints:
 1. `/browse`: Endpoint for browsing files and folders on the server.